Hire an apprentice

 To evaluate out-of-province training and job experience, you can ask for the following documents:

-• Work experience: For example, a signed letter or record of employment from previous employer(s)
+- Work experience: For example, a signed letter and/or documentation from previous employer(s) confirming employment and skills/hours acquired in the trade

-• Apprenticeship registration in their home province or territory: For example, a copy of their training agreement or a registration wallet card
+- Apprenticeship registration in their former province or territory: For example, a copy of their training agreement or a registration wallet card

 We strongly encourage you to work with your local Employment Ontario apprenticeship office to recognize previous workplace and formal training completed outside of Ontario.

-Once you've found someone you'd like to train as an apprentice, an online apprenticeship training application can be completed through the Skilled Trades Ontario Portal which includes your information as the sponsor.
-In some cases, you can complete the online application.
+Once you've found someone you'd like to train as an apprentice, use the Skilled Trades Ontario Portal (STO Portal) to submit an online apprenticeship training application.

-If you haven't been approved as a sponsor already, someone from your local Employment Ontario apprenticeship office will contact you to confirm if you qualify as a sponsor.
+If you haven't been approved as a sponsor already, after you submit an online application someone from your local Employment Ontario apprenticeship office will contact you to confirm if you qualify as a sponsor.

 If an apprentice candidate is under 18: